jreinke/magento-attribute-option-image/README.md

-Magento extension to add images to product attribute options.
+Magento extension for adding images to product attributes and options.

-This extension is now available at http://shop.bubblecode.net/magento-attribute-option-image.html
+This extension is now available at http://shop.bubblecode.net/magento-attribute-image.html